Dana Randall

 Importantly, designing an accessible checkout experience goes beyond ensuring shoppers can enter their credit card details.
 Before they’re ready to pay for merchandise, most people want to review the contents of their cart to confirm they’ve selected the right items.
 When this information isn’t accessible to users of assistive technology (AT) like screen readers, potential customers may choose to abandon their carts rather than risk spending money on the wrong products.

 New to this series?
-Check out parts one and two, covering accessible template design and product display basics
+Catch up on parts one and two, covering accessible template design and product display basics

 Video: Cart confidence